dennypc/cIBMWebSpherePortal/README.md

 * **WebSphereAdministratorCredential**: (Required) Credential for the WebSphere Administrator.
 * **PortalAdministratorCredential**: (Optional) Credential for the Portal Administrator.
 * **InstallationDirectory**: Installation path.
 Default: C:\IBM\WebSphere.
+* **Primary**: _Boolean_ Specifies if target machine is the primary.
+If so profile will be created, otherwise binary install.
 * **CellName**: (Optional) Name of the WebSphere Cell.
 Default: wpCell
 * **NodeName**: (Optional) Name of the WebSphere Node.
 Default: wpNode
 * **ServerName**: (Optional) Name of the WebSphere Server.
 Default: WebSphere_Portal